 Blue's bland 2011 entry wasn't a total failure though, they did come in 11th with a very decent 100 points.
 We just had such high hopes for the foursome...
 Maybe those semi-naked images of the aging pop stars at the start put off voters?

-The Eurovision Song Contest is on Saturday 10 May at 8:00pm on BBC1
+The Eurovision Song Contest will be on 23rd May on BBC1